swieja/repo-find/README.md

 # Repo fiding tool
-This tool finds repositories using github API based on given query and conditions and returns direct URLs to them.
+This tool finds repositories using github API based on given query, conditions and returns direct URLs to them.

 Currently using custom blacklist.
 Usage: